-- 6.10.1 If 48 hours or more (two full business days) notification is provided by the participant - no hours are claimed. - 6.10.2 If 24 hours or more (one full business day) notification is provided by the participant, Providers can claim one hour against the participant's package. - 6.10.3 If less than 24 hours (one full business day) notice is provided by the participant, Providers can claim two hours against the participant's package. - 6.10.4 If it is a 'no show', with no notification by the participant and no travel is involved (e.g., online meeting) two hours of contact time is claimed against the participant's package.
-This must include administrative work to attempt to contact and reschedule. - 6.10.5 If it is a 'no show', with no notification by the participant and travel is involved three hours of contact time is claimed against the participant's package.
-This must include administrative work to attempt to contact and reschedule.

-Any time additional to the above hours must be approved by the Program Coordinator in consultation with the Commission.
+- 6.7.1 If 48 hours or more (two full business days) notification is provided by the participant no hours are claimed. - 6.7.2 If 24 hours or more (one full business day) notification is provided by the participant, Providers can claim one hour against the participant's package. - 6.7.3 If less than 24 hours (one full business day) notice is provided by the participant, Providers can claim two hours against the participant's package. - 6.7.4 If it is a 'no show', with no notification by the participant and no travel is involved (e.g., online meeting) two hours of contact time is claimed against the participant's package.
+This must include administrative work to attempt to contact and reschedule. - 6.7.5 If it is a 'no show', with no notification by the participant and travel is involved three hours of contact time is claimed against the participant's package.
+This must include administrative work to attempt to contact and reschedule. - 6.7.6 Any time additional to the above hours must be approved by the Program Coordinator in consultation with the Commission.

-6.11 Longer periods of non-engagement
+6.8 Longer periods of non-engagement

-Where the participant is unable to participate in the Program for three months (due to reasons such as incarceration, moving outside of region, entering residential care, being admitted to hospital or support needs are out of scope of the Program etc.), this may indicate the participant may no longer be suitable for the Program.
+Where the participant is unable to participate in the Program for three months (due to incarceration, moving outside of the Perth Metropolitan region, entering residential care, being admitted to hospital or support needs are out of scope of the Program etc.), this may indicate the participant is no longer suitable for the Program.
 This is to be discussed with the Provider, clinical supports and the Program Coordinator.
 The Program Coordinator will notify the Commission of the outcome of the discussion if it is a withdrawal.

-Where participants are not engaging for periods of time, to encourage participation, reduce barriers and provide accessibility and flexibility, the below steps should be taken.
+Where young people are not engaging for periods of time, to encourage participation, reduce barriers and provide accessibility and flexibility, the below steps should be taken.